ChartsCSS/ChartsCSS.org/src/components/colors.md

 </template>
 </code-example>

-**Note:** With small data tables it's an acceptable method but with large tables it's a not a recommended practice.
+**Note:** With small data tables it's an acceptable method to override colors for each `<td>` element but with large tables it's a not a recommended practice.
 Keep reading to learn how to [change global colors](#change-global-colors).

 ## Change Global Colors